hauler-dev/hauler-docs/versioned_docs/version-1.1.x/hauler-usage/store/extract.md

 Flags:
   -h, --help            help for extract
-  -o, --output string   (Optional) Specify the directory to output (defaults to current directory)
+  -o, --output string   (Optional) Set the directory to output (defaults to current directory)

 Global Flags:
-      --cache string       (deprecated flag and currently not used) -l, --log-level string   (default "info")
+  -d, --haulerdir string   Set the location of the hauler directory (default $HOME/.hauler)
-  -s, --store string       (Optional) Specify the directory to use for the content store (default "store")
+      --ignore-errors      Ignore/Bypass errors (i.e. warn on error) (defaults false) -l, --log-level string   Set the logging level (i.e. info, debug, warn) (default "info") -r, --retries int        Set the number of retries for operations (default 3) -s, --store string       Set the directory to use for the content store
 ```